cnerg/cnerg.github.com/community/manual/expectations.md

 ### Seminars

-The Engineering Physics department conducts a regular seminar series with a wide range of topics from all the research areas of the department.
+The Nuclear Engineering & Engineering Physics department conducts a regular seminar series with a wide range of topics from all the research areas of the department.
 These seminars are generally scheduled on Tuesdays at 12 PM and you should receive notification from the department office.
 All graduate students in the EP department are